Dangerous places on Earth are spread all across our beautiful planet.

 K2 is considered to be one of the most dangerous peaks to climb.
 The foul weather and comparatively greater height from the base make the ascent on the peak deadly.

 You can imagine how dangerous the climb is just by the fact that till now, only about 300 people have climbed K2.
 Compare it to Mount Everest which over 5000 people have managed to scale till now.

 8. North Sentinel Island, India: The Native Tribe Doesn’t Appreciate Visitors

-Located in the Indian Ocean, the natives of the North Sentinel Island have been isolated from the main island from ages.
-Any efforts to make the natives a part of the mainland has met resistance.
+Located in the Indian Ocean, the natives of North Sentinel Island have been isolated from the main island for ages.
+Any efforts to make the natives a part of the mainland have met resistance.

 In 2006, the Indian government has prohibited travel within 3 miles of the Island to prevent any further casualties and to protect the native inhabitants.
 This is thus one of the most forbidden places in India.